Guzashta Lucknow

-Guzashta Lucknow: Hindustan Mein Mashriqi Tamuddan Ka Akhri Namuna (Lucknow: The Last Phase of an Oriental Culture), popularly known as Guzashta Lucknow (English: Lucknow's Past), is the socio-cultural history of Lucknow, India written by Abdul Halim Sharar.
+Guzashta Lucknow: Hindustan Mein Mashriqi Tamuddan Ka Akhri Namuna (Lucknow: The Last Phase of an Oriental Culture), popularly known as Guzashta Lucknow (English: Lucknow of the Past), is the socio-cultural history of Lucknow, India written by Abdul Halim Sharar.

 Publication history

 In his introductory article, Sharar explained his aim in writing the history :

 The articles published in Guzashta Lucknow were first serialised in Abdul Halim Sharar's journal Dilgudaz from 1913 to 1919.
-These articles were first included in the collected essays of Sharar, Mazamin-e-Sharar (in 13 volumes), published around 1926, and later published separately published in book form.
+These articles were first included in the collected essays of Sharar, Mazamin-e-Sharar (in 13 volumes), published around 1926, and later separately published in book form.
 Since then it has gone into a number of editions, published from various places.
 An English translation with elaborate notes has been published under UNESCO Collection of Representative Works in 1975.